jmpounders/uml_engy_5050/source/projects/transport.rst

 Part 2
 ~~~~~~

-1. Derive the one-group diffusion equation from the one-group :math:`P_1` equations.
-2. Derive the analytical solution of the diffusion equation for a homogeneous medium.
+Derive the 2-group analytical solution of the diffusion equation for a homogeneous medium.
 Boundary conditions should approximate the condition of no incoming neutrons.
 Part of your solution should be an expression for the effective multiplication factor, :math:`k = k_\text{eff} = \lambda^{-1}`.

 Part 3
 ~~~~~~

 1. Consider a 25-cm "slab" reactor composed of a homogenous material (material number 1 from the project).
 Calculate the effective multiplication constant and the two-group fluxes using both diffusion theory and S6 transport theory.
 Compare your solutions and discuss the differences.
-(Note that you need to extend your results from part 2 to two-group to do this.)
 For this part you will also need the most-up-to-date files from the website (updated 4/4/16).
 You can then generate the multigroup solution as follows:

 Matlab: